US-Africa summit: Africa’s Diplomatic coup?

 That the Summit is driven by economics is not in doubt.
 According to Al Jazeera, US$1 billion in business deals is on the table.
-Africa itself is a not talking about aid.
+Africa itself is not talking about aid.
 It is talking investment, trade –economics.
-IT is talking to corporate America and corporate America is listing.
+It is talking to corporate America and corporate America is listening.
 This is a diplomatic coup as the government will also have to listen to its citizens.

 The west has woken up to the fact that Africa is driving its own agenda.
-It needs: trade, investment and infrastructure development.
+It needs trade, investment and infrastructure development.
 These three and the rest will fit in place, so goes the Africa script.
-The west has finally sat and taken: Africa is the place to be if you want to turn your economic fortunes around.
-Such America niceties as human rights and Gay rights have taken a back burner in this summit.
+The west has finally sat up and taken note: Africa is the place to be if you want to turn your economic fortunes around.
+Such American niceties as human rights and Gay rights have taken a back burner in this summit.
 This is expected, business is about profit not about rights and fantasies.

 Also Read. http://eaers.blogspot.com/2013/04/how-to-contain-chinese-influence-in.html

-In effect Africa is headed to be the economic growth pole.
+In effect, Africa is headed to be the economic growth pole.
 A growth pole is a region whose growth leads to growth in other regions.
-Other regions,-West, east, Asian Tigers-have had their day.
+Other regions,-West, east, Asian Tigers have had their day.
 Now, to quote, a song, “it’s time for Africa.”
 A growth pole does not grow by its own.
 It needs the backing of others in order to grow sensibly.
-And that’s why anyone country or continent that wants to grow must pitch tent in Africa.
-That is why the adage in the US is: “getting into Africa is not an Option it is the only choice.”
+And that’s why anyone country or continent that wants to grow must pitch a tent in Africa.
+That is why the adage in the US is: “getting into Africa is not an Option, it is the only choice.”

 Owing to robust economic growth the per capita domestic revenue mobilization has risen to U$441 shrinking foreign aid to $41 per capita.
 The continent is lifting an estimated 15 million people out of poverty a year.
 This means that so far an estimated 90 million have been lifted out of poverty putting the size of the middle class at 430 million people three years down the road.

-This is what is at stake: Africa imports US$50 billion worth of US goods which keeps at least 250,000 Americans employed say Joe Biden, the US vice President.
+This is what is at stake: Africa imports US$50 billion worth of US goods which keeps at least 250,000 Americans employed says, Joe Biden, the US Vice President.
 Further, Africa’s consumption expenditure is US$1.3 trillion a year and is expected to double by 2030.
-This is a mouth -watering market for many a business executive.
+This is a mouthwatering market for many a business executive.